UPDATE March 7, 2023: Niche Site Academy is OPEN FOR ENROLLMENT for only 4 more days. This only happens TWICE per year.

 So in short, yes, I'd recommend Niche Site Academy if you meet the requirements I listed above AND if you buy Pinteresting Strategies and follow the strategy to get quick traffic to your blog to keep up your motivation those first 12 months.
 Otherwise, I'm pretty sure you'll just give up (and I wouldn't blame you).
 My niche site has been sitting stagnant since January.
 I shifted my focus to a lifestyle blog (basically the opposite of a niche site) that I started in 2019, and that's been more rewarding because it receives Pinterest traffic and is making some affiliate and ad income already.

 Mike only opens the doors to Niche Site Academy TWO times per YEAR.
-So get on the waitlist.
+So enroll while you still can!

 You can also sign up for Mike's FREE video course on building niche sites.
 That'll give you a good feel for his style of teaching, and you can see for yourself if what he says is actually valuable.